shinrain/interview/uber/readme.md

 --------------------------------------------
 We would like build a location search service that predicts where a client should be picked up and and dropped off.
 This feature will be used as a means of providing suggested pickup and dropoff locations when a user opens the Uber app.

-This service will have access to a client¡¯s trip history (below you¡¯ll find a week¡¯s worth of trip data for a frequent Uber rider).
-The only signals you¡¯ll have are the user¡¯s request location location and the current date time.
+This service will have access to a clientÂ¡Â¯s trip history (below youÂ¡Â¯ll find a weekÂ¡Â¯s worth of trip data for a frequent Uber rider).
+The only signals youÂ¡Â¯ll have are the userÂ¡Â¯s request location location and the current date time.
 Please build a service using Python and Flask that does the following:

 This service should support queries to this endpoint: